monobrau/vscanmagic/README.md

    - **Auto-detect** and consolidate all "Remediate within *" and "Remediate at *" sheets
    - Exclude "Company" and "Linux Remediations" sheets
    - Read and analyze vulnerability data
-   - Calculate composite risk scores
+   - Calculate composite risk scores (EPSS × Average CVSS)
+   - Calculate dynamic severity thresholds based on maximum risk score
-   - Identify top 10 vulnerabilities
+   - Identify top 10 vulnerabilities by risk score
-   - Generate professional Word report with color-coded tables and detailed remediation guidance (if selected)
+   - Generate professional Word report with:
+     - Dynamic color-coded Top 10 table (thresholds adapt to your data)
+     - Risk score legend showing percentage-based thresholds
+     - Pie chart visualizing vulnerability distribution
+     - Detailed findings with remediation guidance
+     - Affected systems listing
    - Generate processed Excel file with pivot tables and conditional formatting (if selected)
    - Provide detailed remediation guidance

 4. View the processing log in real-time within the GUI

+5. After generation, use the **Open** buttons to view your reports directly from the application

 ### Required Excel Structure